sjhatfield/sjhatfield.github.io/_posts/2019-06-28-Train-validate-test.md

 As you may notice, most of the names are in the second half of the alphabet.
 By the time I had gotten to the fourth name taking attendence I was already to R. A model to predict the first letter, of the last name of mathematics students which always predict **S** would perform well on this dataset.
 By using a letters distance from the prediction in the alphabet as the error, it's RMSE[^2] would only be 7.87.

 However, do we really think that always predicting a students name to begin with an S will perform well in general.
-It is debatable whether last names will be evenly distributed accross the alphabet but in a school of many nationalities like mine was it may be fairly even.
+It is debatable whether last names will be evenly distributed accross the alphabet but in a school of many nationalities as mine, it may be fairly even.
 Surely, predicting a last name to begin with one of the median letters (M or N) in the alphabet would lead to better accuracy.
 On a more evenly distributed class:

 Adams, Chad, Dae-Jung, Frank, Iban, Issiah, Lee, Oswald, Ridler, Umaya, Vahit, Xi.